awsdocs/aws-iot-docs/developerguide/device-certs-create.md

     --private-key-outfile <private_key_filename>
 ```

 If you don't want to activate the certificate when you create and register it, this command creates private key, public key, and X\.509 certificate files and registers the certificate, but it does not activate it\.
-[Activate a Client Certificate \(CLI\)](activate-or-deactivate-device-cert.md#activate-device-cert-cli) describes how to activate the certificate later\.
+[Activate a client certificate \(CLI\)](activate-or-deactivate-device-cert.md#activate-device-cert-cli) describes how to activate the certificate later\.

 ```
 aws iot create-keys-and-certificate \